-• If you plan to use two tools with different diameters, then you will face an alignment problem.
+If you plan to use two tools with different diameters, then you will face an alignment problem.
 In the following example, two glasses and an inner circle will be drawn with a silver gel pen and then the outside circle cut out.

-• Because the gel pen is thin, it sits further back in the blade holder seat than the blade holder.
+Because the gel pen is thin, it sits further back in the blade holder seat than the blade holder.
 With no adjustments made, the resulting drawn image and cut circle are out of alignment:

 - Fortunately, there is a straight-forward method one can use to compensate for tools with different diameters.
 It involves drawing first and then, before switching tools, making a small mark on paper so that the same origin can again be set with the other tool.
-Here are the steps: - (1) You will need the following items besides your material and cutting mat: - ♦ The pen you wish to use for drawing - Vour blade holder and appropriate blade - Alignment pin that came with your Zing Orbit - Post it note (or small piece of paper and some tape) (Note: you will not need this if it is okay to add a pen mark on your material.) - (2) The following screenshot shows the image to be drawn and cut:
+Here are the steps: - (1) You will need the following items besides your material and cutting mat: - ♦ The pen you wish to use for drawing - ♦ Your blade holder and appropriate blade - Alignment pin that came with your Zing Orbit (because it's much easier to see the tip compared to the blade) - Post it note (or small piece of paper and some tape) (Note: you will not need this if it is okay to add a pen mark on your material.) - (2) The following screenshot shows the image to be drawn and cut: